Open any AI voice tool, paste in a chapter, and press generate. You'll get speech. Clean, readable speech. But you won't get an audiobook.

 - One voice for everything.
 A single voice reads narration, dialogue, internal monologue, scene transitions — all of it.
 When a 16-year-old protagonist argues with her grandmother, they sound identical.

-- No character distinction.
+- No automatic character distinction.
 Readers handle this in their heads when reading text.
 Listeners can't.
 Without distinct character voices, dialogue-heavy scenes become confusing.

 - No musical score.
 No atmospheric music to set mood, signal transitions, or create emotional texture.